Getting the most out of the 2025 Tax Reforms

 Take action

-To make it easier for restaurant owners to access information about how these tax changes will impact their operations, the National Restaurant Association has created a series of educational resources that explain the changes, will help you and your staff understand changes that impact them, and that will help operators act on the new savings.
+To make it easier for restaurant owners to access information about how these tax changes will impact their operations, the National Restaurant Association has created a series of educational resources that explain the changes, help operators talk with their staff about their new tax deductions, and help operators act on the new savings.

 Download the resources now:

-• No Tax on Tips overview for operators and employees – Includes the latest information on how No Tax on Tips will work.
-You can easily share this handout with your employees to help them plan to file for the credit in April 2026.
+- No Tax on Tips overview for operators and employees – Includes the latest information on how No Tax on Tips will work.
+You can easily share this handout with your employees to help them plan to file for the deduction in April 2026.